xvrwatcher/sark-douls/README.md

 dex	        Move the pointer to the left praise    	Add pointed character to the string
-PRAISE    	Add pointed character to the string uppercased sniff     	Show the string lit	        Empty the string and set pointer to 0
+PRAISE    	Add pointed character to the string uppercased light     	Show the string die         Empty the string and set pointer to 0

 Hopefully it works.